We envision a world where movements for gender justice have transformed power and privilege for a few into equity and equality for all.

 We fund bold, ambitious, and expansive gender justice movements to create meaningful change that will last beyond our lifetimes.

 Global Fund for Women was founded in 1987 in Palo Alto, California, by four bold women: Anne Firth Murray, Frances Kissling, Laura Lederer, and Nita Barrow.
 They were convinced that women’s human rights were essential to social, economic, and political change around the world, for the benefit of us all.
 Frustrated by a lack of interest in funding women’s human rights, they founded an organization to fund grass-roots women-led movements directly.
-They knew that by trusting their grantee partners to tackle the problems they were uniquely qualified to solve, permanent change would happen.
+Our founders knew that trusting local partners to drive solutions in their own communities would lead to meaningful, lasting change.
 They were right.